redhat-openshift-ecosystem/opct/docs/user.md

 oc get machineconfigpool opct
 ```

+#### Testing in a Disconnected Environment <a name="disconnected-env-setup"></a>

+The OpenShift Provider Certification Tool requires numerous images during the setup and execution
+of tests.
+See [User Installation Guide - Disconnected Installations](./user-installation-disconnected.md) for details
+on how to configure a mirror registry and how to run the OpenShift Provider Certification Tool to rely on the mirror
+registry for images.

 ### Privilege Requirements <a name="priv-requirements"></a>

 A user with [cluster administrator privilege](https://docs.openshift.com/container-platform/latest/authentication/using-rbac.html#creating-cluster-admin_using-rbac) must be used to run the provider certification tool.
 You also use the default `kubeadmin` user if you wish.